nomadyus/dotfiles/README.md

 ```

 #### 2.4 Git History
+##### 2.4.1 Rewrite commit
 Sometimes there will be an *urgent* need to rewrite the history that has already been pushed to origin.
 This can be done with the following steps that was obtained from this **Stack Overflow [issue](https://stackoverflow.com/questions/3042437/change-commit-author-at-one-specific-commit)**:
 1. Checkout the commit to be updated:
 ```
   git checkout OLD_COMMIT_HASH